kuzzleio/kuzzle/doc/2/guides/introduction/2-general-purpose-backend/index.md

 ## Ready-to-use Database

-Kuzzle use Elasticsearch as a [NoSQL document store](/core/2/guides/main-concepts/2-data-storage).
+Kuzzle uses Elasticsearch as a [NoSQL document store](/core/2/guides/main-concepts/2-data-storage).

-With Kuzzle, customers **can directly access all the data stored in the database** as long as their have the rights to do so.
+With Kuzzle, customers **can directly access data stored in the database** as long as they have the rights to do so.

-No more need to create a new controller every time new data needs to be displayed, no more need to add parameters to controller actions to refine searches: **queries are expressed directly on the client side**.
+It's no longer needed to create a new controller every time new data need to be displayed, and it's no longer needed to add parameters to controller actions to refine searches either: **queries are expressed directly on the client's side**.

 Kuzzle exposes the [Elasticsearch Query Language](/core/2/guides/main-concepts/3-querying) in a secure way.
 It is therefore possible to **take full advantage of the possibilities of Elasticsearch** with boolean queries, aggregations, special fields, etc.